 What to Do and See

-If you think they’re a dry and dusty subject that only palaeontologists and university professors would be interested in, you haven’t experienced the incredible Riversleigh Fossil Centre, part of the multi-award winning Outback at Isa complex.
+If you think fossils are a dry and dusty subject that only paleontologist and university professors would be interested in, you haven’t experienced the incredible Riversleigh Fossil Centre that is a part of the multi-award-winning Outback at Isa Complex.

-The Australian Fossil Mammal Sites at Riversleigh and Naracoorte were inscribed in the World Heritage List in 1994 for their outstanding representation of the evolution of Australian mammals and the quality of their fossils, which are preserved in limestone.
-The Riversleigh section, which covers 10,000 hectares, is located in the southern section of Boodjamulla National Park in north-west Queensland.
-Naracoorte can be found over 2,000 kilometres away in South Australia.
+The Australian Fossil Mammal Sites at Riversleigh and Naracoorte were inscribed in the World Heritage List in 1994 for the outstanding representation of the evolution of Australia mammals and the quality of their fossils, which are preserved in limestone.
+The Riversleigh section, which covers 10,000 hectares is located in the southern section of Boojamulla National Park in North-West Queensland.
+Naracoorte can be found over 2,000 kilometers away in South Australia.

 The Mount Isa Mines Rotary Rodeo